STIXProject/stixproject.github.io/documentation/idioms/openioc-test-mechanism/index.md

 * The [TTP idioms](../#ttp) describe other usage of [TTP](/data-model/{{site.current_version}}/ttp/TTPType), which may be helpful when giving OpenIOC indicators context.
 * The [OpenIOC2010TestMechanism](/data-model/{{site.current_version}}/stix-openioc/OpenIOC2010TestMechanismType/) data model documentation has more information on other fields that are available.
 * Other test mechanisms are [Snort](../snort-test-mechanism), [Yara](../yara-test-mechanism), and OVAL.
-* The [OpenIOC homepage](http://openioc.org/) has more information and examples on OpenIOC
+* The [OpenIOC homepage](http://openioc.org/) has more information and examples on OpenIOC.